 3 Must-Try Green Tea Desserts

-Japanese green tea has a host of proven health benefits, such as a weight loss aid, added protection for our immune system, increased energy, and improved cognitive function.
+Japanese green tea has a host of proven health benefits, such as weight loss aid, added protection for our immune system, increased energy, and improved cognitive function.
 But did you know that Japanese green tea isn't just for drinking?
 You can make several delicious desserts with it while reaping these very same benefits.

 Let's look at three must-try green tea desserts that you may not be familiar with.